 Discuss the importance of enhancing and creating new and ongoing working relationships among federal agencies, non-profit organizations, state health departments and educational agencies, advocacy groups, families, and professionals.

-By registering for the Annual EHDI Meeting, all participants agree to abide by the following Principles of Participation:
+By registering for the Annual EHDI Conference, all participants agree to abide by the following Principles of Participation:

-The right to participate in the EHDI Annual Meeting is fundamental to ensuring open dialogue between all EHDI stakeholders.
-The Meeting Organizers encourage respectful dialogue as a key element of participation among all meeting participants.
-The EHDI Annual Meeting opposes the disruption of any meeting sessions or events that results in the inability for dialogue to take place.
+The right to participate in the EHDI Annual Conference is fundamental to ensuring open dialogue between all EHDI stakeholders.
+The Conference Organizers encourage respectful dialogue as a key element of participation among all conference participants.
+The EHDI Annual Conference opposes the disruption of any conference sessions or events that results in the inability for dialogue to take place.

-The EHDI Annual Meeting reserves the right to withdraw the name badge, and therefore deny access, to participants who do not adhere to these Principles of Participation.
+The EHDI Annual Conference reserves the right to withdraw the name badge, and therefore deny access, to participants who do not adhere to these Principles of Participation.

-The 2016 EHDI Annual Meeting Planning Committee has developed guidelines to maximize access for all participants in the EHDI Meeting.
+The 2020 EHDI Annual Conference Planning Committee has developed guidelines to maximize access for all participants in the EHDI Conference.
 To read the guidelines, please click here

-We hope you will be able to join us for an exciting Meeting in San Diego, CA !
+We hope you will be able to join us for an exciting virtual conference!